Who's Got Your Case?BE SMART. GET RINEHARDT.

 How to Prove Your Spinal Cord Injury

-Individuals who’ve been seriously injured, paralyzed or killed by negligent actions may have injured their spine in three ways: A personal injury, premises liability, or product liability.
-We will address each one individually as Ohio Common Pleas Court will have different methods required to prove each.
+Determining the case of an individual’s spinal cord injury can fall under 3 categories: personal injury, premises liability, or product liability.
+We will address each one individually as the Ohio Common Pleas Court will have different methods required to prove each.

 To prove products such as faulty seatbelts or airbags caused spinal cord injuries, you’ll need to prove:

-• Product failed to conform to warranties, or was misrepresented
+• The product failed to conform to warranties or was misrepresented.

-• Product contained defective parts or failed due to manufacturer flaw
+• The product contained defective parts or failed due to a manufacturing flaw.

 Proving an individual sustained a spinal cord injury from a premises liability incident requires:

-• Property owner owed the injured person a duty of care
+• The property owner owed the injured person a duty of care.

-• The property owner was reasonably aware the hazard existed, but failed to convey that information to the injured person, or failed to remedy the hazard
+• The property owner was reasonably aware the hazard existed but failed to convey or remedy the hazard.

-• That duty was breached voluntarily by the defendant, knowing an injury was possible in doing so
+• The defendant breached this duty of care voluntarily, knowing an injury was possible in doing so.

-Economic and noneconomic caps follow the above since they’re based on the same law, although in medical malpractice cases the noneconomic award can be bumped to $1 million if the negligence led to a catastrophic injury.
+• Economic and noneconomic caps follow the above since they’re based on the same law.
+In medical malpractice cases, the noneconomic award can be bumped to $1 million if the negligence led to a catastrophic injury.

 Victims and their families may have questions about the spinal cord injury claim process.
-Rinehardt Injury Attorneys will address some of those now; schedule your consultation today to have many other questions answered in person.
+We will address some of those below but don’t hesitate to schedule a free consultation to have your own questions answered by our team.

 What if I’m partially at fault for the accident that caused my injury?